 This will scandalize some people.
 Truth shouldn’t be useful, it should be true.

-But what does that objection even mean?
-Strip away the circular definition.
+But what does that objection even mean if w strip away the circular definition.
 What is the “truth” you’re defending?
-A correspondence to what?
-Accessed how?
+A correspondence to what and accessed how?

-The demand for pure correspondence, untainted by human purposes, may itself be incoherent.
-We never step outside our own heads to check our ideas against raw, uninterpreted reality.
+The demand for pure correspondence, untouched for human purposes, may itself be pretty incoherent.
+We never really step outside our own heads to check our ideas against raw, uninterpreted reality.
 We check ideas against other ideas, against experiences, against consequences.
 There’s no view from nowhere.

-This is not suggesting we abandon accuracy.
-Bridges still need to stand.
-Medicine still needs to work.
+And this is not suggesting we abandon accuracy.
+Bridges still need to stand and medicine still needs to work.
 The correspondence version of truth applies powerfully to the domains it was built for.

-But I am suggesting we recover the older meaning, not to replace correspondence, but to sit alongside it.
+But I am suggesting we recover the older meaning, to sit alongside correspondence.

 Some things are true because they match facts.